conranpearce/conranpearce/README.md

 </p>

 <p align="center">
-Check out my repos below ⬇️
+Explore out my repos below ⬇️
 </p>
 <!--
 **conranpearce/conranpearce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.